alexsalvatore/microchain/README.md

 - create an hash list for transactions to avoid double-spending.
 - create a max size for block and transaction!
 - create a _founders_ and _bank_ properties in the genesis block, an array of public keys that can send _instruction(s)_ to the chain.
 I currently do not know if I should merge this property with the _Config_ class.
-- add a init method to _Blockchain_ class, because the actual event _chainReady_ cannot be reached.
 - start documentation.
 - re-initiate the UTXOPool with the longuest chain after each block add.
 - manage block and transaction announce with webRTC?